nummacway/gb300-sf2000-tool/README.md

 ### Planned for v2.0

-- Add ZFB editor (with an option to move the ROM)
+- Add ZFB and Leonardo stub editor (with an option to move the ROM)
 - Add support for selective configuration options
-- Add a way to check ZIP-based bios and use it for `m2k`'s `neogeo.zip` in `ROMS\m2k` which seems to be where it loads it (despite the file names not matching errors in log).
 - Change the _ROMS_ icon in the tab bar to an icon of a folder (similar to what the device has), and change the _UI Editor_ icon to match the device's current interface
+- Add quick select management (the four games per platform on the main screen)
+- Add an option for the WQW export to affect the selection, not all files
+- Add "convert WQW to multicore" to context menu (will not be that easy because you will need to select the emulator for all platforms but arcade)
+- Add "make skp" to state context menu of arcade states
+- Maybe SF2000 battery level editor (voltage to charge state)

+### v2.0-beta2 (17 Oct 2024)

+- Added support for _MAME nummacwaytausend_ (a mod by me for better Neo Geo support) which now ships with Leonardo's multicore
+- Added ZIP bios checks for `m2k`'s `neogeo.zip` in `ROMS\m2k` which seems to be where it loads it (despite the file names not matching information in log, so I guess finds them by CRC only)
+- ZFB stubs are no longer used for your user ROMs (because they don't work).
+This was a bug.<br>Note: The next version of this tool should have an option to use Leonardo's Save-3 stub format instead, which was changed to work for the user ROMs folder now).
+- Updated multicore info displayed when no multicore is installed
+- Fixed PCE UI preview being selectable for SF2000 but failing due to the PCE background and selection icon both missing

 ### v2.0-beta (23 Sep 2024)